 - Anti-Hero: Becomes one in The Two Towers, aiding Frodo and Sam on their quest after the two spare his life, before slipping back to his old ways.

 - Anti-Villain: He's an antagonist in that he wants the One Ring more than anything else, and doesn't really care about the War of the Ring or what it will mean for the kingdoms of Men.
 He just wants the Ring, and that's all he wants.
 However, Frodo notes that Gollum's situation is rather pitiable, and the movies treat him as a threatening but ultimately pathetic creature.

 - Ax-Crazy: The Gollum side of him is unhinged, depraved and murderous.

 - Big Bad Ensemble: Of Return of the King.
 He's the main threat for Frodo and Sam, while Sauron is the main threat for the entire Free People of Middle-Earth.

-- Breakout Character: Was essentially a One-Scene Wonder in The Hobbit.
+- Breakout Character: Had one scene of note in The Hobbit.
 In The Lord of the Rings, he's a big attraction.